holgerbrandl/kalasim/docs/userguide/docs/examples/machine_shop.md

 1. *working* implements the actual behaviour of the machine (producing parts).
 2. *break_machine*  periodically interrupts the working process to simulate the machine failure.

-In `kalasim` there can only be one generating proces per component.
+In `kalasim` there can only be one generating process per component.
 So to model the wear, we use a separate `MachineWear` which is `interrupt`ing the machine in case of failure.

 The repairman’s other job is also a process (implemented by otherJob).
 The repairman itself is a [preemptive resource]() with a capacity of `1`.
 The machine repairing has a priority of 1, while the other job has a priority of `2` (the smaller the number, the higher the priority).